JavaScript is disabled. Please enable to continue!

 eFiling: Welcome to the Future of Import Compliance!

 In today’s fast-paced global market, ensuring your products meet safety standards before they reach consumers is more crucial than ever.
-The U.S. Consumer Product Safety Commission (CPSC) has introduced electronic Filing (eFiling).
-This initiative will require the importers to electronically submit the data elements from the Certificate of Compliance, as per 16 CFR 1110, for regulated consumer products.
-This is done through the Automated Commercial Environment (ACE) system managed by U.S. Customs and Border Protection (CBP).
-This critical initiative not only streamlines certification but also enhances efficiency and accuracy, safeguarding the well-being of consumers and facilitating smoother market access for businesses like yours.
+The U.S. Consumer Product Safety Commission (CPSC) has finalised the electronic Filing (eFiling) rule, mandating importers to electronically submit the Certificate of Compliance data elements for the regulated consumer products via the Automated Commercial Environment (ACE) system managed by U.S. Customs and Border Protection (CBP).

-Discover how eFiling can transform your import processes and how Eurofins Softlines & Leather - Toys & Hardlines network of companies can support you every step of the way.
+Discover how eFiling can transform your import processes and how the Eurofins Softlines & Hardlines network of companies can support you every step of the way.

 Purpose and Benefits